gatling/gatling-liferay/README.md

 ===================

 ## Introduction
-_Gatling for Liferay_ is a plugin that helps to simply create stress tests for a Liferay portal.
+_Gatling for Liferay_ is a plugin that helps to simply create Gatling stress tests for a Liferay portal.
 It provides tools for both simulating simple use cases and recording advanced scenarios.
 All the generated simulations come along with a complete file hierarchy (feeders, processes...) and can be run in any Galting Environment.

+The script will be based on your site map, and you can define which pages will be accessed by the simulated users - and even specify which ones will be more requested than the others to be more accurate.

+This year, benefit from Liferay-Gatling's exclusive partnership!
+For every Liferay's customer: get a 1-year licence for our enterprise extension Gatling FrontLine for free.
+Contact us now: liferay@gatling.io

 ## Functionnalities
 Two different functionnalities are available with the plugin: